dobtco/wintersmith-knowledge-base/contents/articles/screendoor/collaboration/permissions.md

 - **Can review, label, assign all responses**: Users can view, comment on, and rate responses.
 They can also change the status, add labels, and assign users to a response.

-- **Can view responses**: Users can view responses, but can't rate or manage them, or edit the project.
+- **Can view responses**: Users can view responses, but they can neither rate nor manage them.
+They also cannot edit the project.

 ### Assigning permissions to collaborators